Paawankumar11/EV-charging-classification-project/README.md

 Several columns were mathematically related to the target variable.
 Removing these features helped avoid artificially inflated model performance and produced a more realistic evaluation.

-## Limitations

-The model predicts fast DC charging availability from infrastructure and geographic information.
-The prediction should therefore be considered a classification estimate rather than a guarantee of the actual charging capability at a physical location.

-The reported fast-DC recall of 59% also indicates that the model does not identify every true fast-DC location.

 ## Future Improvements

 - Improve fast-DC recall through threshold tuning or resampling.